Rediscovering a little known fact about the t-test and the F-test: Algebraic, Geometric, Distributional and Graphical Considerations: Extension to linear models

 \subsection{Algebra, geometry, and distributional results}

-The orthogonal decomposition at play in this setting is analogous to the one presented in Section~\ref{sec:connection} and is described in Figure~\ref{fig:geometry_F-test}, along with the relationships between its various elements.
+The orthogonal decomposition at play in this setting is analogous to the one presented in Section~\ref{sec:connection} and is described {in a stylized, two-dimensional display} in Figure~\ref{fig:geometry_F-test}, along with the relationships between its various elements.
 Algebraic and trigonometric manipulations similar to those outlined in Section~\ref{sec:connection} show that $F_\text{trad}$ is a one-to-one, increasing function of $F_\text{null}$ over $(0,(n-p_1)/p_2)$, the set of possible values for $F_\text{null}$:

 Thus, as in the case of the $t$-test, tail-area tests using $F_\text{trad}$ and $F_\text{null}$ are identical.
 Note that, when $p=1,$ $p_1=0,$ and $p_2=1,$ the relationship between $F_\text{trad}$ and $F_\text{null}$ given in Equation~\eqref{eq:F_stats_rel} reduces to the relationship between $T^2$ and $T_0^2$ implied by Equation~\eqref{one_s_rel}.